 One important aspect of biodiversity knowledge distribution, regarding its uses and gains for the local scientific and general community, is whether the native biodiversity is sufficiently represented in NHBC within the country.
-Therefore, we computed the native turnover to express the extent to which native fish fauna of a country is underrepresented by the NBT housed there (Figure 3a).
-Conversely, NBT turnover was computed to represent how much the NBT housed within a country corresponds to non-native fish fauna (Figure 3b).
+Therefore, we computed the native turnover to express the extent to which native fish fauna of a country is underrepresented by the NBT housed there

+(Fig. 3a).
+Conversely, NBT turnover was computed to represent how much the NBT housed within a country corresponds to non-native fish fauna (Fig. 3b).
 For this analysis, we used only species with one record per country (i.e., endemic species regarding country occurrence according to the Catalog of Fishes).
-We restricted this analysis to species with country-level endemicity to avoid possible confounding effects of large-range species in our estimates (the same analysis was done using the full dataset of native species and is presented in Supplementary material, Figure S3).
+We restricted this analysis to species with country-level endemicity to avoid possible confounding effects of large-range species in our estimates (but see fig. S3).

-Countries in ECA exhibited an overall pattern of lower shortfall in representing their native fish fauna and an overrepresentation of non-native NBT compared to the native collection (Figures 3a and b).
+Countries in ECA exhibited an overall pattern of lower shortfall in representing their native fish fauna and an overrepresentation of non-native NBT compared to the native collection (Fig. 3a and b).
 This reinforces our findings that most Global North countries can retain their native NBT while housing foreign NBT.
-In contrast, countries in the Global South (mainly SAR and MENA) presented a high shortfall of native species in their NBT collections (Figure 3a) since most native NBTs are not housed in their ichthyological collections.
-Brazil and Argentina are exceptions in LAC since they present a good representation of their native fish fauna.

-Moreover, most of the Global South countries also showed low values of NBT turnover (Figure 3b), as their NBT are primarily composed of native species.
-Therefore, most countries in the Global South, particularly in SAR and MENA, present an overall characteristic of insufficient representation of their native NBT collections, whereas countries in the Global North present high rates of non-native NBT (Figure 3c).
+In contrast, most countries in the Global South presented a high shortfall of native species in their NBT collections (Fig. 3a) since most native NBTs are not housed in their ichthyological collections.
+They also showed low values of NBT turnover (Fig. 3b), as their NBT are primarily composed of native species.
+Therefore, most countries in the Global South present an overall characteristic of insufficient representation of their native NBT collections, whereas countries in the Global North present high rates of non-native NBT (Fig. 3c).

-Figure 3: World cartogram representing Native turnover (a) and Name Bearing Types (NBT) turnover (b) of species for each country.
+Fig. 3: World cartogram representing Native turnover (a) and Name Bearing Types (NBT) turnover (b) of species for each country.
 Both values are combined in a bivariate map (c), where the breaks represent 25%, 50%, and 75% of the data.
 Values closer to one indicate higher divergence between the two sets (native fauna and NBT composition) of a given country.